Follow us on Instagram for more fun ideas for kids!

 Scroll all the way down to watch the video below for the step-by-step video in how to create this fun Dinosaur Pointillism Art.
 Make sure to subscribe to our YouTube channel for more fun videos!

 They let the eye do the work of blending and resolving the dots of color into a recognizable form, which is an absolutely fantastic exercise of a child’s symbolic representation.

 We’ve seen pointillism projects that involved using things like Q-tips to paint a picture of dots, but wanted to give our 2 year old daughter a way to explore this cool kind of art, like this Dinosaur Pointillism Art.

 - Cardstock, Mylar, or other material for stencil

 - Cutting machine (alternatives: utility knife, craft hole-punch, drill)

-- FREE PRINTABLE template or get them ready made here
+- FREE PRINTABLE template

 1. Download our designs, or make your own if you feel inspired!

 2. If you are using a cutting machine, upload the designs into the software and have your machine cut them from whatever material you have chosen.
 We used cardstock.